landlab/landlab/docs/install.rst

 There are several ways to install Landlab.
 Which method you use will depend on how you want to use landlab.

-- If you want to use Landlab as-is, and not see or make changes to the code, you should follow the :ref:`Basic Installation <basic-install>` instructions.
+- If you want to use Landlab as-is, and not see or make changes to the code, you should follow the :ref:`Installing with pip <basic-install>` instructions.
 - If you would like to see the Landlab source code and/or make changes or add to the code, you should follow :ref:`Install as a Developer
   <developer-install>` instructions.